 Wi-Fi is available throughout most of campus.
-Please contact the Technology Department at Ext.
-565 for the most up-to-date username and password.
+Please contact Geek Tech at Ext.
+565 for the most up-todate username and password.
 A wide variety of software and internet connections are also available in various computer centers.
 There are seven computers in the library designated for student, staff and faculty use.